Green Mountain Madness

 I sat out the next couple of rounds and got took a few photos.

 After watching a couple rounds of racing I headed to the top of the hill.
 I wanted to get another practice run before the luge race.
 On the previous practice run one of the Three Bobs hit the hay right in front of Jeff.
 Jeff barely avoided hitting him, but did hit the sled.
-Fortunately only two of the Three Bobs came to the race, so Bob had a backup board.

 It was quite late, people milled around a bit, finished packing and saying good byes.
 Since it was Saturday night I think most people were going to stay in the area and head home tomorrow.